CamFlow/camflow-dev/README.md

 - Reduce number of file name and address recorded, limit to tracked entities.
 - Obfuscate tag value, to avoid side channel through created tags.
 - Correct a bug that allowed the same tag to be added several times on files.
+- Name of files should now be properly recorded.
 ```

 ### v0.1.0